 ETC Wkbk.
 Calc ID

 You can include the name of the ETC Workbook Calculation ID for each target acquisition and science exposure.
 This field is optional for science exposures, but you will get a warning if you do not populate it for target acquisition exposures.
+The format is: Your ETC workbook number followed by a decimal point, then the Calculation ID.
+Example: 1234.9.

 Special Requirements for Scheduling JWST Observations